North Dakota maintains these assumptions:

 - Has the district explored strategies to help students and educators learn remotely in the event of future restructuring or disruptions?

 - Has the school board approved policies and reviewed new operating procedures to respond to future disruptions to building access?

-- What options for new configurations might the district consider due to social distancing guidelines? (examples to explore are blended learning, staggered reopening, alternate days (A/B day, am/pm rotation, etc.), scheduling options, class size, etc.)
+- What options for new configurations might the district consider due to social distancing guidelines (examples to explore: blended learning, staggered reopening, alternate days (A/B day, am/pm rotation, etc.), scheduling options, class size, etc.)?

-- What planning needs to occur in order to meet the needs of courses with large populations and/or have close contact? (examples to explore: physical education, band, choir, extra curriculars, CTE, etc.)
+- What planning needs to occur in order to meet the needs of courses with large populations and/or that have close contact (examples to explore: physical education, band, choir, extra curriculars, CTE, etc.)?

-- What does the re-entry plan for the district staff look like (educators, staff, administration, paraprofessionals, etc.)?
+- What does the re-entry plan for the district staff (educators, staff, administration, paraprofessionals, etc.) look like?

 - What planning needs to occur to ensure continuation of the identification of students for additional support such as IEP/504s, English learners, levels of service, etc.?

 Special Considerations for Specific Populations – Guiding Questions